 Type 1 Diabetes

-The decline in insulin production is primarily due to beta cells not doing what they’re supposed to.
+The decline in insulin production is primarily due to beta cells not performing their specific task.
 And remember, beta cells are found in the islets of Langerhans.
-Beta cells secrete insulin ,and without it, there won’t be the facilitation of insulin production.
+Beta cells secrete insulin, and without it, there won’t be the facilitation of insulin production.
 For this reason, type 1 diabetes clients require injectable insulin.

 Insulin is never given orally or intramuscularly.
 Instead, insulin is administered: